Windows Essentials: Deprecation

+On May 2, 2012, a blog post published by the Windows 8 engineering team announced that the Windows Essentials suite would be replaced by features built into Windows 8.
+Despite this, the suite remained officially supported on Windows 8 and 8.1.

 Some of the apps included in the package are unsupported on Windows 8.1 and 10 and are removed after an upgrade.
 The Facebook integration in Photo Gallery and Movie Maker broke due to Facebook API changes.
-Microsoft turned off Windows Live Messenger's service and redirected users to Skype, another one of its messaging services; the installer has not been updated to reflect this change.
+From April 2017, Microsoft began to close Windows Live Messenger, redirecting users to Skype; the installer has not been updated to reflect this change.
 Windows Live Mail no longer works with Outlook.com using the proprietary DeltaSync protocol due to removal of support for the latter from Outlook.com, but can be configured to use such accounts using either IMAP or POP3 protocols.
 Windows Live Writer no longer works with Blogger due to Blogger's authentication API changes.
 The suite had otherwise not received a major upgrade since 2012, and it had not received any updates through Windows Update since 2014, although Microsoft offered a downloadable (albeit buggy) update in December 2015.
 Microsoft announced that the suite would be officially retired on January 10, 2017, and would no longer be available for download, and that after the end of support date applications already installed would continue to work but with "an increased security risk associated with use of unsupported products past their end of support date."

+In 2015, following user campaigns for Windows Live Writer to be continued, Microsoft released the source code to Windows Live Writer under an open-source license.
+On December 9, 2015, .NET Foundation announced an open-source fork, named Open Live Writer.